 Sue now set out to correct things.
 She documented how to do everything the right way, created procedures that were easy to understand and learn.
 Sue made checklists that everyone could find and follow, then trained all of her staff rigorously to make sure that they followed the procedures and met all the criteria in the checklist every time they made a sandwich.
 She monitored things by training team leaders to evaluate the work and food regularly.

 Finally, Sue is back on track.
 Her customers are happy with the food made by all of her staff because they know that they can get a consistently good sandwich every time.
 Profits are up and Sue’s time is freed up to expand and improve the business.
 Kiosk number two is in the works and Sue is grateful because she now has the leverage she needed to grow.

 So what are “processes?”
 They are your businesses’ documented, trained, and monitored steps and procedures.
 By having well-known established processes that ensure quality and consistency in your products and services, you too will be empowered to grow and make more profit.

 “Well, that is great and all for Sue.
 But, my business, product, or service is too custom to make processes for it.”

 If you believe that your business is the one sole exception to needing processes, you might as well quit now.
 You will save yourself a bunch of headaches.
 The truth is, that if you have more than one person in your business, you need processes.

 Immediately, we realized that we needed a checklist to make sure that we always addressed critical details.
 That checklist grew over time and then split into separate lists that we use at various stages in our projects.
 We created processes.
-The thing is, no product or service is too unique enough not to need processes.
+The thing is, no product or service is too unique to not need processes.